reab5555/Automatic-Classification-of-Personality-v0.1/README.md

 Depression: 0.7

 Explanation: The high rating for Antisocial-Psychopathic is due to the presence of manipulative, reckless, and harmful behaviors towards others.
 The Borderline-Dysregulated rating reflects intense emotions and instability in self-image.
 Sentence: "My main objective is to end my life.
-Now, as I'm going down, I'm going to screw her up."
+Now, as I'm going down, I'm going to screw her up.
+(Björk)"

 #### Big Five Personality Traits:
 Extraversion: -5